This page equips Business administrators with a user guide for the Infosys Equinox Commerce platform’s Promotions microservice.

 Field Description

-Name Update the name of the Feed.
+Name Update the name of the job.

-Description Update the description of the Feed job.
+Description Update the description of the job.

 Status Change the status to any one of the following:

-Max Run Time Update the maximum running time (in seconds) of the feed job.
+Max Run Time Update the maximum running time (in seconds) of the job.
 The feed will be terminated if it exceeds the maximum running time limit.

 Add Job Params Click the + Add Job Params button to add one or more job params with a Property Key and Property Value.